sgfdevs/email-campaigns/README.md

 - Add links
 - Figure out how to load in content that changes month to month (links, title, description, etc)
 - Add in all sponsor images and links
+- cleanup boilerplate naming
+- implement responsive design
+- find system for rendering email html

 <hr>

 Backlog
-- implement responsive design
-- cleanup boilerplate naming
+- remove unused styles
 - dynamically generate sponsors from array of sponsor images and website links
 - add in structure for multiple event dev nights
 - modify description structure so you don't need to break up descriptions into paragraphs